Homas/ioc2rpz/README.md

 A source is a feed of malicious indicators.
 FQDNs, IPv4 and IPv6-addresses are supported.
 A source is a text file or a feed of text data.
 Indicators should be separated by newline/carriage return characters (/n,/r or both /r/n). ioc2rpz supports unlimited count of indicators.
 **source** record consist of:
 - source name;
 - source path for full source transfer (AXFR).
 URLs(http/https/ftp), local files and scripts are supported.
-Prefix "file:" is used for local files.
-Prefix "script:" is used to execute a local script/comand on a host/container which should return indicators and optional expiration date to STDOUT;
+Prefix **file:** is used for local files.
+Prefix **shell:** is used to execute a local script/comand on a host/container which should return indicators and optional expiration date to STDOUT;
 - source path for incremental source transfer (IXFR).
 AXFR,IXFR paths support keywords to shorten URLs and provide zone update timestamps:
   - **[:AXFR:]** - full AXFR path.
 Can be used only in IXFR paths;
   - **[:FTimestamp:]** - timestamp when the source was last time updated  (e.g. 1507946281)